 Great website – what a wealth of information.
 I wish I had read it before buying my Sevylor Pointer K2, I would have bought a Gumotex.
 Never too late; it just costs you more.
 Anna M.

 In 2011 they stopped selling the Sunny in Europe.
-The 25cm longer, but similar Solar 410C took its place and in 2017 became the near-identical Solar 3.
-In 2019 that got renamed the Solar 019 with a new identical model called Thaya featuring a more rigid drop stitch floor.
-Hybrid drop stitch hulls using their rubber-based Nitrilon fabric looks like the new direction for Gumotex IKs.
-The same durability but better performing boats which glide like hardshells but roll up into a bag.
+The 25cm longer, but otherwise similar Solar 410C took its place and in 2017 that became the near-identical Solar 3.
+In 2019 it got renamed the Solar 019 alongside a similar new model called the Thaya with a rigid dropstitch floor.
+Hybrid dropstitch hulls using their rubber-based Nitrilon fabric looks like the new direction for Gumotex IKs.
+The same durability but better performing boats which glide like hardshells but roll into a bag.
 The Rush models of 2020 took this a step further.

-Compared to some IKs, Gumotex are simple, robust and gimmick free, and over the years the design has been refined: better skeg fitment, better removable seats (but still heavy), lighter material options while in most cases keeping PRVs in the floors.
-Better push-push valves as well as lighter Nitrilon, and now with fitted or removable decked boats like the Seawave, Framura and Rush.
-The sporty Safari (with a 330XL version) the Solar 3/019 as well as the Framura and the versatile Seawave are all great touring boats, and the Nitrilon Twists are light.
+Compared to some IKs, Gumotex are simple, robust, slim like a kayak not wide as a raft, and are gimmick free.
+Over the years the design and fittings have been refined: better skeg fitment, better removable seats (but still heavy), better valves, while in most cases keeping PRVs in the floors.
+The current Nitrilon feels lighter and more pliable and now there are fitted or removable decked boats like the Seawave, Framura and Rush.
+The sporty Safari (with a 330XL version) the Solar 3/019 as well as the Framura and the versatile Seawave are all great touring boats, while the Nitrilon Twists are light rec boats.
 I haven’t owned or tried every Gumotex IK mentioned here, but in most cases know people who do- or have.
 The video below shows what sort of whitewater fun you can have with Gumotex IKs and even canoes.

-Gumotex IKs are what I call ‘tubeless’ (this definition has since been adopted by Innova).
-There’s more here but in short this is the ‘European’ way of making IKs: simply gluing all the sections into a sealed inflatable vessel, like a packraft.
-It’s expensive but has advantages over the bladder ‘inner tube’ boats more common in the US.
-Most Gumotex IKs are made out of Nitrilon, their version of DuPont’s hypalon: the original tough, EDPM-like synthetic rubber-coated fabric as used on white water rafts that lasts forever but has now been superseded by similar but lighter fabrics.
-You might have thought that full-coat Nitrilon over a bit OTT so a few years ago Gumotex introduced LitePack (later called Nitrilon Lite) on low-end IKs like the Twist, with the rubber coating only on the outside.
-It saved weight but the boats proved to be less durable and Nitrilon Lite was quietly dropped in 2018.
+Gumotex IKs are what I call ‘tubeless’.
+There’s more here but in short this is the ‘European’ way of making IKs with no ‘inner tube ‘bladders’ supporting a hull shell.
+Instead all the sections are vulcanised in an autoclave and glued up to make a sealed inflatable vessel, like a packraft.
+(In the US, Sea Eagle make their Explorer IKs the same way, but use PVC).
+It’s expensive but has advantages over the the more common bladder ‘inner tube’ boats, principally in quick and easy cleaning and drying.
+Gumotex IKs are made from Nitrilon, their own version of DuPont’s hypalon: the original tough, EDPM-like synthetic rubber-coated fabric as used on white water rafts and which lasts for decades.
+(Grabner, by comparison, buy in their EDPM from Germany).
+In 2007 Gumotex introduced LitePack (later called Nitrilon Lite) on lower-end IKs like the Twists, with the rubber coating only on the outside of the hull.
+It saved weight but boats proved to be less durable and Nitrilon Lite was quietly dropped in 2018.
 (A mate of mine has many failures with his Lite Twists).
-As mentioned, the current Nitrilon (as on my Seawave) feels thinner and more supple than the original less shiny and stiffer Nitrilon of years ago.
-Maybe it’s not as tough but I bet it’s lighter.
+As mentioned, the current Nitrilon (as on my Seawave) feels thinner and more supple than the original less shiny and stiffer Nitrilon of the Sunny era.

-One thing you should know with Gumboats is that all except the Seawave, Rush (and the Ks) are rated at 0.2 bar or 2.9psi, something for which a Bravo footpump is fine.
-This is better pressure than many other IKs, but not like the 0.3 bar boats from Incept and Grabner.
+One thing you should know with Gumotex IKs is that all except the Seawave, Rush (and the Ks) are rated at 0.2 bar or 2.9psi, something for which a Bravo footpump can just about manage.
+This is more than cheaper bladder IKs which run just 1psi before they blow apart.
+However, Incept and Grabner run super-stiff 0.3 bar and of course dropstitch technology is changing all this.

 I’ve read of Gumboaters running more than the recommended pressure in the side tubes to make the boats stiffer and more responsive.
-I suspect they could take it as long as they don’t get too hot out of the water.
-Running at the recommended pressure can mean that when a boat gets over 3.5m long – like the Solar 3 – it will flex in the swell or rough water.
+I suspect they could take it, as long as they don’t get too hot when left out of the water.
+Running at the recommended 0.2 bar pressure can mean that when a boat is over 3.5m long – like the Solar – it will flex in the swell or on rough water.
 This was a nuisance with my Sunny in roughish seas because it swamped over the sides.
 Fwiw, I ran my Seawave side tubes for years at 0.33 bar – 50% more than the recommended 0.25.
-I had no problems with the thing peeling apart but importantly, I did add 0.33-rated PRVsso that the sides would purge air if they got too hot.
+I had no problems but importantly, I added 0.33-rated PRVsso that the sides would purge air if they got too hot.

 On flat water, long boat flexing can mean reduced speeds if you’re heavy like me.
-Apart from going on a diet, I considered various ideas to fix that in my old Sunny, but in the end settled on a Grabner Amigo, a basic boat best described as a ‘high pressure’ Solar 3.
+Apart from going on a diet, I considered various ideas to fix that in my old Sunny (which I took back in 2020), but in the end settled on a Grabner Amigo, a basic boat best described as a ‘high pressure’ Sunny.
 It was solid as a brick, but expensive.
-I sold the Amigo and from 2014 ran a Seawave which I adapted in various ways, including running over-pressure side tubes with added PRVs, as mentioned.
+I sold the Amigo and from 2014 ran a Seawave which I adapted in various ways, including running over-pressure side tubes, as mentioned.